Greater Wichita Partnership

 Fast-forwarding economic growth is at the heart of the Greater Wichita Partnership’s mission.

 Through the vision of the Leadership Council—originally formed in 2012 by the Wichita Regional Chamber of Commerce—the Partnership has served as a hub for collaboration and communication between the public and private sectors since its launch in 2015.
-Since that time, the organization has focused on six key priorities: jobs, talent, perceptions, downtown, workforce and entrepreneurship – realizing significant progress within each area.
+From 2015-2018, the organization focused on six key priorities: jobs, talent, perceptions, downtown, workforce and entrepreneurship – realizing significant progress within each area.

 To drive the continued evolution of the Greater Wichita Partnership and the economic development of the region, these six priorities have been realigned in order to strategically create the most impact and provide clarity for external communications.